 How does Nuix do it?

-Nuix provides a variety of ways to work with shingles:
+Nuix provides a variety of methodologies to create a training set of sample documents.

 What is it good for?

 Pre-tag documents as part of a litigation support workflow

 With Nuix’s auto-classification methodology you can run every case you process through a series of predefined auto-classifiers.
 These are trained generically to provide suggestive tagging or enriched metadata.
 For example, a quick review could tag items as spam, junk mail, or system alerts.
 Or you can reuse models from previous cases that were trained based on decisions made in those cases.
 This doesn’t replace a human review, but it can accelerate the process by allowing reviewers to triage how they review the documents.

 With each new case, investigators must rely on the lessons of the past.
 They leverage their years of experience to find patterns in data, read between the lines in communication, and “sniff out” evidence of crime, malpractice, or fraud.
 It’s a stretch to say that a machine can replace a human when it comes to this type of intuition, but imagine that an investigator took all of the key evidence in a case and added it to an auto-classifier?
 Would it automatically find the smoking gun?
 Probably not.
 But by jump-starting the process, it could save valuable time.